 The Reno Rodeo is big time rodeo.
 It's held at the Reno-Sparks Livestock Events Center and features all the rodeo action you would expect - saddle bronc, bull riding, bareback, women's professional barrel racing, steer wrestling, team roping, tie-down roping, drill team competitions, and team penning and cutting.
 Special events include a kid's rodeo, PRCA Xtreme Bulls, Western States Drill Team Competition, and the Reno Rodeo Invitational Amateur Team Roping Competition.
 Look for top notch performances from professional cowboys and cowgirls, all trying to get a share of over $500,000 in prize money.
 The Reno Rodeo Schedule of Events will fill you in on what is happening and when.

 Concurrent with the Reno Rodeo, a carnival will be happening on the Events Center grounds.
-Discount unlimited carnival ride passes are available for $20 from Scolari's and Sak 'N Save markets.
+Discount unlimited carnival ride armband passes are available for those who are really into the rides and want to save some money.

 Reno Rodeo Parade